zeux/meshoptimizer/README.md

 When a GPU renders triangle meshes, various stages of the GPU pipeline have to process vertex and index data.
 The efficiency of these stages depends on the data you feed to them; this library provides algorithms to help optimize meshes for these stages, as well as algorithms to reduce the mesh complexity and storage overhead.

 The library provides a C and C++ interface for all algorithms; you can use it from C/C++ or from other languages via FFI (such as P/Invoke).
 If you want to use this library from Rust, you should use [meshopt crate](https://crates.io/crates/meshopt).
+JavaScript interface for some algorithms is available through [meshoptimizer.js](https://www.npmjs.com/package/meshoptimizer).

-[gltfpack](gltf), which is a tool that can automatically optimize glTF files, is developed and distributed alongside the library.
+[gltfpack](./gltf/README.md), which is a tool that can automatically optimize glTF files, is developed and distributed alongside the library.

 ## Installing